Wandalen/wTesting/doc/version.eng/README.md

 <details><summary><a href="./concept/TestObject.md">
       Test object
   </a></summary>
-  A test object is a system in which proper operation is checked.
+  Test object is a system proper functioning of which is tested.
 </details>
 <details><summary><a href="./concept/TestSuite.md">
       Test suite
   </a></summary>
-  A test suite is a set of test procedures and test data for testing a test object.
+  Test suite is a set of test routines and test data for testing a test object.
 </details>
 <details><summary><a href="./concept/TestRoutine.md">
       Test routine
   </a></summary>
-  A test routine is a routine (function, method) designed to test some aspect of a test object.
-The test suite includes test routines, each of which runs independently of each other.
+  Test routine is a routine ( function, method ) designed to test some aspect of a test object.
+A test suite includes test routines, each of which is executed independently of each other.
 Instructions of test routines are performed sequentially and include test checks that can be combined into test cases and can have a description.
 </details>
 <details><summary><a href="./concept/TestCheck.md">
       Test check